amartincolby/Rust-Quick-Guide/README.md

     /* Rust refers to tuples as a form of struct, which makes sense.
 If a struct is a set of primitive values in a shared space, sitting together in memory, then a classic tuple fits the bill.
-Just as with traditional structs */
+I am not a fan of it because I see a key element of structs as being key access Just as with traditional structs, names for tuples use CamelCase.
+Unlike traditional structs, they are accessed by order instead of key.
+None of this should be new to basically every programmer on Earth. */

+    struct Coordinate(i32, i32);

+    let treasure = Coordinate(42, 2001);

     /*** Enum ***/